-The total pension liability in the June 30, 2016, actuarial valuation was determined using the individual entry age normal actuarial cost method and the following additional actuarial assumptions:
+The total pension liability in the June 30, 2017, actuarial valuation was determined using the individual entry-age normal actuarial cost method and the following additional actuarial assumptions:

-Inflation 2.50 percent per year
+Inflation 2.50% per year

-Active member payroll growth 3.25 percent per year
+Active member payroll growth 3.25% per year

-Investment rate of return 7.50 percent
+Investment rate of return 7.50%

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants in the General Employees Retirement Plan were based on RP-2014 tables.
-The cost of living benefit increases for retirees is assumed to be 1.0 %.
+Mortality rates for active members, retirees, survivors and disabilitants were based on RP 2014 tables for all plans for males or females, as appropriate, with slight adjustments.
+Cost of living benefit increases for retirees are assumed to be one percent per year for the General Employees Plan through 2044 then 2.5% thereafter.

-Actuarial assumptions used in the June 30, 2016, valuation were based on the results of actuarial experience studies.
-The experience study in the General Employees Retirement Plan was for the period 2008 through 2015.
+Actuarial assumptions used in the June 30, 2017 valuation were based on the results of actuarial experience studies.
+The most recent four-year experience study in the General Employees Plan was dated June 30, 2015.